CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-1.md

 ##### 4.1 Running the workflow
 - Install the [Quantum Engine CLI](https://orquestra.io/docs/qe-cli/install-cli/) (you only need to do this the first time).
-- Log into quantum engine by running `qe login -e <your-email> -s <quantum-engine-uri>` in your terminal.
+- Log into quantum engine by running `qe login -s <quantum-engine-uri>` in your terminal.
 Contact support to register your email and/or receive the `quantum-engine-uri`.
 - Submit your workflow by running `qe submit workflow <path-to-workflow/workflow.yaml>`

 This will return the workflow ID that corresponds to that particular execution of your workflow.
 The output will look like this: